MicrosoftDocs/Advertising/advertising/bingads-13/customer-billing-service/redeemcoupon.md

   - python
 ---
 # RedeemCoupon Service Operation - Customer Billing
-Redeem coupon to the specified account.
+Redeems a coupon to the specified account.

 > [!NOTE]
 > Only a user of the account's bill to customer with Super Admin or Standard credentials can redeem coupon.
 For more information, see the [User Roles](../guides/account-hierarchy-permissions.md#user-roles) technical guide.